duongsters/movie-tracker/README.md

-# Project-2: Movie Tracker
+# Project 2: Movie-Tracker

 ![Screenshot1](./public/images/gif.gif)

 ## Summary:
-Movie Tracker keeps a record of movies individual users have added to their wishlist.
+With the usage of Javascript, Movie-Tracker is an application that keeps a record of movies individual users have added to their wishlist.
 It also tracks the movies they have watched, categorizing them into ‘liked’ and ‘disliked’ columns.
-Given the amount of movies out there, Movie Tracker provides an easy way for users to keep a record of movies they wish to see, and whether or not they liked the movies they have already seen.
+Given the amount of movies out there, old, current and upcoming movies, Movie-Tracker provides an easy solution for users to keep a tabs on the movies they have seen, is out currently and wish to see in the future.
+By liking or disliking movies by users will give them more functionality--try it out and track some movies you personally desire!

 ## Demo link:
 https://sleepy-lowlands-10803.herokuapp.com/